 \section{Introduction}

-In recent years there are increasing interests on simulating multiscale gas flows in different flow regimes covering a wide range of Knudsen numbers ($\mbox{Kn}=\lambda /L$ with $\lambda$ and $L$ being the mean free path and characteristic length, respectively).
-It is a challenging problem for modeling and simulating such flows due to the large spans of temporal and/or spatial scales as well as a large range of physical scenarios, even more complicated at discrete levels because additional mesh scales are involved \cite{ref:Xu-POF2017}.
-The classical computational fluid dynamics (CFD) methods based on the Euler or Navier-Stokes equations are limited to continuum flows, while the particle methods, such as the Direct Simulation Monte Carlo (DSMC), are mainly suitable for rarefied flows but encounter difficulties for continuum and near continuum flows.
-On the other hand, it is well understood that gas kinetic models (Boltzmann or model equations) defined on the kinetic scale can lead to the Euler and Navier-Stokes equations on the hydrodynamic scale in the asymptotic limit, and the gas kinetic theory provides a solid basis for developing schemes uniformly for flows in all regimes from kinetic to hydrodynamic ones.
-Therefore, developing deterministic numerical methods based on gas kinetic theory, which we call {\em kinetic schemes}, have attracted much attention.
-Actually, a variety of such schemes have been developed from different point of views in recent years, such as the lattice Boltzmann equation (LBE) method \cite{ref:GuoBook}, the gas-kinetic scheme (GKS) method \cite{ref:GKS}, the semi-Lagrangian method \cite{ref:semi-Lagrangian}, the Implicit-Explicit (IMEX) method \cite{ref:IMEX13,ref:IMEX17,ref:IMEX07,ref:IMEX_Hu18}, the unified gas-kinetic scheme (UGKS)\cite{ref:UGKS}, and the discrete unified gas-kinetic scheme (DUGKS) \cite{ref:DUGKS15,ref:DUGKS13}.
-It is noted that the LBE and GKS are kinetic solvers for the Euler and Navier-Stokes equations, while the UGKS and DUGKS are designed mainly for multiscale flows.
+In recent years there are increasing interests on simulating multiscale gas flows in different flow regimes covering a wide range of Knudsen numbers,{defined as $\epsilon=\hat{\lambda}_0 / \hat{l}_0 \sim \hat{\tau}_0 /\hat{t}_0$, where $\hat{\lambda}_0$ and $\hat{\tau}_0$ are the typical mean free path and collision time of gas molecules, $\hat{l}_0$ and $\hat{t}_0$ are the characteristic hydrodynamic length and time scales, respectively.} It is a challenging problem for modeling and simulating such flows due to the large spans of temporal and/or spatial scales variations under a wide range of physical scenarios, and it becomes even more complicated at discrete levels with involvement of mesh size and time step scales \cite{ref:Xu-POF2017}.
+The classical computational fluid dynamics methods based on the Euler or Navier-Stokes equations are limited to continuum flows, while the kinetic particle methods, such as the Direct Simulation Monte Carlo, are mainly suitable for rarefied flows and encounter difficulties for continuum and near continuum flows.

+On the other hand, it is well understood that gas kinetic models (Boltzmann or model equations) defined on the kinetic scale can lead to the Euler and Navier-Stokes equations on the hydrodynamic scale, and the gas kinetic theory provides a solid basis for developing schemes uniformly for flows from kinetic to hydrodynamic regimes.
+Therefore, developing deterministic numerical methods based on gas kinetic theory, which we call {\it kinetic schemes}, have attracted much attention.
+Actually, a variety of such schemes have been developed from different point of views in recent years, such as the lattice Boltzmann equation (LBE) method \cite{ref:GuoBook}, gas-kinetic scheme (GKS) \cite{ref:GKS}, semi-Lagrangian method \cite{ref:semi-Lagrangian}, Implicit-Explicit (IMEX) method \cite{ref:IMEX13,ref:IMEX17,ref:IMEX07,ref:IMEX_Hu18}, unified gas-kinetic scheme (UGKS)\cite{ref:UGKS}, and discrete unified gas-kinetic scheme (DUGKS) \cite{ref:DUGKS15,ref:DUGKS13,ref:DUGKS_Rev}.
+It is noted that the LBE and GKS are kinetic solvers for the Navier-Stokes equations, while the UGKS and DUGKS are designed mainly for multiscale flows.
 The progress of numerical methods based on the kinetic equations can be found in a recent review article \cite{ref:Review14} and references therein.